Phase Retrieval using Expectation Consistent Signal Recovery Algorithm based on Hypernetwork: II. Problem Setup and Algorithm Framework

 \item Module ${\rm B}$ provides estimates of $(\qz,\qx)$ according to the linear transformation of $\qz = \qA\qx$.
 The inputs of Module ${\rm B}$ are $(\qz,\qx)$, wherein the priors of $\qz$ and $\qx$ are from Modules ${\rm A}$ and ${\rm C}$, respectively.
 The output of Module ${\rm B}$ is either $\qx$ or $\qz$, depending on its processing direction (feed-forward or feedback).
 We use Modules ${\rm B}_{\rm x}$ and ${\rm B}_{\rm z}$ to indicate the outputs of Module ${\rm B}$ being $\qx$ and $\qz$, respectively.
 In Module ${\rm B}$, $(\qz,\qx)$ are assumed to be Gaussian distributed to facilitate estimation, and their true prior distributions are not used.
 Module ${\rm B}$ can be interpreted as a \emph{linear reconstructor}.

-\item Module ${\rm C}$ is similar to Module ${\rm A}$ but now for signal $\qx$.
-In particular, Module ${\rm C}$ computes (mean and variance) estimates of $\qx$ by using the estimates from Module ${\rm B}_{\rm x}$ and the prior knowledge $p(\qx)$.
-Module ${\rm C}$ can be interpreted as a \emph{denoiser} (or regularizer) because $\qx$ is estimated based on its true prior distribution $p(\qx)$. \end{itemize}
+\item Module ${\rm C}$ is similar to Module ${\rm A}$ but now used for signal $\qx$.
+In particular, Module ${\rm C}$ computes (mean and variance) the estimates of $\qx$ by using the estimates from Module ${\rm B}_{\rm x}$ and the prior knowledge $p(\qx)$.
+Module ${\rm C}$ can be interpreted as a \emph{denoiser} (or regularizer) because $\qx$ is estimated on the basis of its true prior distribution $p(\qx)$. \end{itemize}

 Modules ${\rm A}$, ${\rm B}$, and ${\rm C}$ can be generally understood as reconstructions of $\qz$ or $\qx$ under different prior knowledge.
 Proceeding through Modules A and B$_{\rm x}$, the first estimate of $\qx$ is obtained in Module ${\rm C}$ via the feed-forward direction procedure.
-We then reconstruct back to $\qy$ in a feedback direction procedure.
+Then, we reconstruct back to $\qy$ in a feedback direction procedure.
 That is, given $\qx$ from Module ${\rm C}$, Module ${\rm B}_{\rm z}$ is used to provide the estimates of $\qz$.
 We then use Module ${\rm A}$ to refine the estimates of $\qz$ by combining the phase-less measurements $\qy$.
 The three modules are executed iteratively in the manner of

 until convergence.